10110000mh/mp3-audio-speed-changer/README.md

 - multi threading
 - language support
 - change audio output codec
-- demo the change in speed (dosen't work in onefile zip)
+- demo the change in speed (doesn't work in onefile zip)
-- in order to change a lot of speed long press the + or - button
+- to change a lot of speed long press the + or - button
 # Errors:
 Any errors please upload the output.txt in an issue once you close the program
 # Support me: